 The operational use of social media is broken down into the following five categories requiring differing degrees of access and supervisor approval: Overt Engagement - logging in to social media using DHS/CBP-branded credentials or otherwise indicating an official agency presence and engaging or interacting with individuals on or through social media; Overt Research - collecting information from social media without logging in or otherwise interacting with individuals through social media.
 Overt research does not include creating identities or credentials on social media, nor does it include concealing a government affiliation to conduct research or general, operational awareness (e.g., non-DHS affiliated IP address); Overt Monitoring - logging in to social media using DHS/CBP-branded credentials or otherwise indicating an official agency presence, but does not include engaging or interacting with individuals on or through social media (which is defined as Overt Engagement, above); Masked Monitoring - using identities or credentials on social media that do not identify a DHS/CBP affiliation, or otherwise concealing a government affiliation, to conduct research or general, operational awareness.
-Masked monitoring includes logging in to social media, but does not include engaging or interacting with individuals on or through social media (which is defined as Undercover Engagement, below); and Undercover Engagement - using identities or credentials on social media that do not identify a DHS/CBP affiliation, or otherwise concealing a government affiliation, to engage or interact with individuals on or through social media.
+Masked monitoring includes logging in to social media, but does not include engaging or interacting with individuals on or through social media that do not identify a DHS/CBP affiliation, or otherwise concealing a social media that do not identify and through social media (which is defined as Undercover Engagement, below); and Undercover Engagement - using identities or credentials on social media.